-The M.S. candidate who has satisfied all other requirements for the degree will schedule the final examination on the recommendation of the M.S. committee chair.
+The M.S. or I.U.G. candidate who has satisfied all other requirements for the degree will schedule the final examination on the recommendation of the Master's Committee chair.
+Please note that there will be specific deadlines determined by the Graduate School for each semester.
+In particular, note that the deadline for submitting the thesis draft is very early in the semester (see Thesis, Dissertation, and Performance Calendar).
+The date to upload the final draft of the thesis is about one month before the end of the semester.
 One month's notice is required for scheduling this examination.
-Please go to the IST Graduate Student website to submit the IST Exam Request Form and IST Degree Audit.
+Please go to the Graduate Student website to submit the IST Exam Request Form and IST Degree Audit.
 The deadline for holding the examination is six weeks before commencement.
-It is the responsibility of the M.S. candidate to provide a copy of the thesis to each member of the M.S. committee at least two weeks before the date of the scheduled examination.
+It is the responsibility of the M.S. or I.U.G. candidate to provide a copy of the thesis to each member of the Master's Committee at least two weeks before the date of the scheduled examination.

-Both the thesis adviser and the student are responsible for ensuring the completion of a draft of the thesis and for adequate consultation with members of the M.S. committee well in advance of the final oral examination.
+Both the thesis adviser and the student are responsible for ensuring the completion of a draft of the thesis and for adequate consultation with members of the Master's Committee well in advance of the final oral examination.
 Major revisions to the thesis should be completed before this examination.
-The thesis should be in its final draft, with appropriate notes, bibliography, tables, etc., at the time of the final oral examination, and both the content and style should be correct and polished by the time this final draft of the thesis is in the hands of the M.S. committee.
+The thesis should be in its final draft, with appropriate notes, bibliography, tables, etc., at the time of the final oral examination, and both the content and style should be correct and polished by the time this final draft of the thesis is in the hands of the Master's Committee.

-The M.S. thesis defense is an oral examination administered and evaluated by the entire M.S. committee.
+The Master's Thesis Defense is an oral examination administered and evaluated by the entire Master's Committee.
 It consists of an oral presentation of the thesis by the candidate and a period of questions and responses.
 These will relate in large part to the thesis, but may cover the candidate's entire program of study, because a major purpose of the examination is also to assess the general scholarly attainments of the candidate.

-At least two members of the M.S. committee (including the thesis adviser or chair) must be physically present at the final oral examination.
+At least two members of the Master's Committee (including the thesis adviser or chair) must be physically present at the final oral examination.
 The graduate student also must be physically present at the exam.
 No more than one member may participate via telephone or video conferencing.
-The M.S. thesis defense request and a request for exceptions must be submitted to the Graduate Programs Office for approval at least two weeks prior to the date of the exam.
-Special arrangements, such as requirements for meeting participation via distance, should be communicated to the student and the M.S. committee members well in advance of the examination.
+The Master's Thesis Defense request and a request for exceptions must be submitted to the Graduate Programs Office for approval at least two weeks prior to the date of the exam.
+Special arrangements, such as requirements for meeting participation via distance, should be communicated to the student and the Master's Committee members well in advance of the examination.

-A favorable vote of at least two-thirds of the members of the committee is required for passing the final M.S. oral examination.
+A favorable vote of at least two-thirds of the members of the committee is required for passing the final master's oral examination.
 The results of the examination are reported to the IST Graduate Programs Office via the Completion of Master's Final Defense form to become part of the student's graduate file.
 Students should go to the Thesis Office website and print a copy of the Master's Signatory Page and have each committee member sign this form.
-If a candidate fails, it is the responsibility of the M.S. committee to determine whether or not another examination may be taken.
+If a candidate fails, it is the responsibility of the Master's Committee to determine whether or not another examination may be taken.